Universal Probability Distribution for the Wave Function of a Quantum System Entangled with Its Environment: Introduction

 where $Z= \tr e^{-\beta H}$ is the normalization constant, $\beta$ the inverse temperature and $H$ the Hamiltonian.
+Our main conclusion is that the conditional wave function of a system entangled with its environment is $GAP(\rho_\beta)$-distributed for pure states of the system and environment that correspond to thermal equilibrium.
 Detailed discussions of GAP measures and their physical applications can be found in \cite{Gold1,Rei08}.
 See \cite{TZ05} for a study about the support of GAP measures, that is, about what $GAP(\rho_\beta)$-distributed wave functions typically look like.

 The main application of GAP measures is the characterization of the wave functions of systems we encounter in nature.
-In most cases we do not know a system's wave function, for example because it is a photon coming from the sun (or another star, or the cosmic microwave background, or a lamp), or because it is an electron that has escaped from a piece of metal.
-But in many cases the system is more or less in thermal equilibrium, and then, according to the considerations presented in \cite{Gold1} and here, its wave function should be GAP distributed.
+In most cases we do not know a system's wave function, but in many cases the system is more or less in thermal equilibrium, and then, according to the considerations presented in \cite{Gold1} and here, its wave function should be GAP distributed.